-On this Sunday (03/12/23), the third Sunday of the Great Fast, the Church reads Luke 15:11-32.
+On this Sunday of the third week of the Great Fast, the Church reads Luke 15:11-32.
 This passage narrates the “Parable of the Prodigal Son,” one of the most familiar and beloved of all Christ’s Parables.
+This week’s theme is Repentance, and this Parable is probably the most appropriate to conclude the entire third week of readings of the Holy Fast.

 Sources: